is3107/airflow_dags/README.md

 Ultimately, we chose not to do so because it was likely that we would have only been able to deploy 1-2 nodes at most due to cost considerations, defeating the point of implementing a distributed storage and compute architecture.
 </details>

+### Cloud Functions

+Cloud Functions serves as our secondary compute cluster, supplementing BigQuery.
+Its use-case is for scenarios where making use of BigQuery is impossible.

+For example, pre-processing tasks in an ingestion DAG.
+Making use of BigQuery here is not possible given that the data isn't even loaded into BigQuery yet.
+Loading the data first, and then conducting the processing steps is also not possible, since such pre-processing is often **required** to load the data into BigQuery.
+Examples include:

+* Formatting column names
+* Adding partition date column

+#### Airflow as an Orchestrator

+Cloud Functions allows us to offload such pre-processing tasks to a serverless compute cluster.
+This ensures that Airflow remains focused on its role as an orchestrator.

+This is particularly important - doing pre-processing in the DAG itself, and thus in Airflow - is by nature inefficient, and could prove disastrous especially when the size of the dataset scales up.
+Processing big data could result in Out-Of-Memory errors on the small VM that we have Airflow on.
+Making use of Cloud Functions, which has the ability to scale up and down to handle varying workloads, helps to neatly solve this issue.

+#### Cloud Functions Usage

+Our workflow for Cloud Functions is simple.

+1. Generate `requirements.txt` and package it together with the code in a `.zip` file

+2. Deploy to Google Cloud

+3. Invoke the Function

+This will be typically defined as a taskgroup in our ingestion DAGs, and will be run as the first task in the DAG.
+The DAG itself thus also handles the CI/CD of the Cloud Function itself, ensuring that any changes to the Cloud Function code will be propagated to Google Cloud at the start of the DAG run.
+Since we are only charged for invocations, and not deployments, re-deploying frequently is not an issue.

 ## Data Pipeline Architecture